Topocuvirus

 Topocuvirus is a genus of viruses, in the family Geminiviridae.
 Dicotyledonous plants serve as natural hosts.
-There is only one species in this genus: Tomato pseudo-curly top virus.
+There is only one species in this genus: Tomato pseudo-curly top virus (Topocuvirus solani).
 Diseases associated with this genus include: vein swelling, curling of the leaves and leaf distortion.

 Structure

 Viruses in Topocuvirus are non-enveloped, with icosahedral geometries, and T=1 symmetry.
 The diameter is around 22 nm, with a length of 38 nm.
 Genomes are circular and non-segmented, around 2.86kb in length.